literalplus/ipsiblings/README.md

 [Master's thesis](https://diglib.tugraz.at/identifying-ip-siblings-on-public-network-devices-2019), does not include a license file but notes GPLv3 in the `ipsiblings/__init__.py` file.
 This base does not seem to be available publicly, but can be located in the shared Git history at the `starke` tag.
-Due to being based on a GPLv2 work, a compatible license is required, which GPLv3 is.
+Due to being based on a GPLv2 work, a compatible license is required, which GPLv3 is, so we assume that the license designation in that file is intentional and valid.